RIOT-OS/RIOT/bootloaders/riotboot/README.md

 # Single Slot
 Just compile your application with `FEATURES_REQUIRED += riotboot`.
-The header is generated automatically according to your `APP_VER`, which can be optionally set (0 by default) in your makefile.
+The header is generated automatically according to your `APP_VER`, which can be optionally set (current system time in seconds since 1970 (epoch) by default) in your makefile.

 ## Flashing example